 - Grafana comes with customizable dashboards and many visualization options.
 The Grafana Redshift Integration allows users to track application performance and business data by accessing the Grafana dashboard with Amazon Redshift data.

-- Grafana Redshift Integration enables users to visualize data stored in Amazon Redshift in numerous formats such as Line Graph, Bar Graph, Pie Charts, Histograms, and many more as per the business needs.
+- Grafana Redshift Integration enables users to visualize data stored in Amazon Redshift in numerous formats such as Line Graphs, Bar Graphs, Pie Charts, Histograms, and many more as per the business needs.

 - Grafana Redshift Integration allows you to create custom scripts to automate the process of Dashboard creation using the business data in Amazon Redshift.